Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \item \PLRSRDCD{} (Pooled \PLR{} + Sequential Rounding + Polishing): We fit a pool of 1,100 models using \PLR{}.
 For each model in the pool, we round the coefficients using \SR{} and then polish the rounded coefficients using \DCD{}.

-\end{itemize} To ensure that the polishing step in \PLRCRDCD and \PLRSRDCD{} does not increase the number of non-zero coefficients (which would violate the model size constraint), we run \DCD{} on the set of non-zero coefficients $\{j ~|~ \lambda_j \neq 0 \}$.
+\end{itemize} To ensure that the polishing step in \PLRCRDCD and \PLRSRDCD{} does not increase the number of non-zero coefficients (which would violate the model size constraint), we run \DCD{} only on the set $\{j ~|~ \lambda_j \neq 0 \}$ (i.e., by fixing the set of zeros coefficients).

-While other pooled methods can be designed by combining rounding and polishing methods, we omit certain variations for the sake of clarity, namely: (i) methods that use rescaled rounding and unit weighting (as they perform worse than na\"ive rounding when we use pooling); (ii) methods that use \SR{} without \DCD{} polishing (as it worse than \PLRSRDCD{}).
-We report results for some of these variations on a different real-world dataset in Section \ref{Sec::SeizurePrediction} (i.e., \PLRLR{}, \PLRLRDCD{}, \PLRSR{}).